Postal codes in Canada: City postal zones

 Toronto's renumbering took effect 1 May 1969, accompanied by an advertising campaign under the slogan "Your number is up".
-However, with impending plans for a national postal code system, Postmaster General Eric Kierans announced that the Post Office would begin cancelling the new three-digit city zone system.
-Companies changed their mail addressing at their own expense, only to find the new zoning would prove to be short-lived.
+However, with impending plans for a national postal code system, then–Postmaster General Eric Kierans announced that the Post Office would begin cancelling the new three-digit city zone system.
+Companies had changed their mail addressing at their own expense, only to find that the new zoning would prove to be short-lived.

 Planning

 As the largest Canadian cities grew in the 1950s and 1960s, the volume of mail passing through the country's postal system also grew, to billions of items by the 1950s and tens of billions of items by the mid-1960s.
 Consequently, it became progressively more difficult for employees who handsorted mail to memorize and keep track of all the individual letter-carrier routes within each city.
-New technology that allowed mail to be delivered faster also contributed to the pressure for these employees to properly sort the mail.
+New technology that allowed mail to be delivered faster also contributed to the pressure for these employees to sort the mail properly.

 A report tabled in the House of Commons in 1969 dealt with the expected impact of "environmental change" on the Post Office operations over the following 25 years.
 A key recommendation was the "establishment of a task force to determine the nature of the automation and mechanization the Post Office should adopt, which might include design of a postal code".

 In December 1969, Communications Minister Eric Kierans announced that a six-character postal code would be introduced, superseding the three-digit zone system.

 He later tabled a report in February 1970, entitled "A Canadian Public Address Postal Coding System", submitted by the firm of Samson, Belair, Simpson, Riddell Inc.